andreasdr/minitscript/README.md

 ...
 ```

-Checking if keys exist in map using Map.has() and given keys:
+Checking if keys exist in set using Set.has() and given keys:
 ```
 ...
 	console.log("set does have test1 key using set.has(): ", $set->has("test1"))